daveasam141/daves-portfolio/linux/IPA-server/ipa-ldap/ipa.ldap.su.md

 ### Working with IPA server ldap service
-### Might need to create ticket for admin user to access IPA server
+### Might need to obtain ticket from kerberos  for admin user to access IPA server
 kinit admin

 sudo ipactl status